 The fact is that the Metaverse is only emerging, and fashion brands are coming to learn more about it.
 This means that things will only continue to improve as the infrastructure develops.
 There is a lot that we expect.
 However, it will take some time as there is a long way to go.
 Many lessons were learned during the fashion show.
 The drop in attendance proves a need to focus on marketing the events better within the community so that more people stay in the know.
 Overall, the experience could have been better.

-Fortunately, some brands managed to get some things right.
+Fortunately, some brands managed to get some things right other failed on design and pricing.
 It shows that it is only a matter of time until we see the desired results.
 The Metaverse is an entirely new ball game.
 With some testing, brands can find out what works and what doesn't.
 The future seems bright.
 When the next fashion show is held, it is expected that engagement will be a lot better.
 It would help improve the experience altogether.

 With more than 70 big names, including Elie Sab, Etro, Tommy Hilfiger, and Dolce & Gahanna showcasing their works at the fashion week on the Metaverse, the future of eCommerce will continue to spread on the platform.
 From retail experiences to gallery presentations and runway shows, the intersection between art and technology has never been more robust.